 Linux theming remains incomplete without proper icon packs.
 The default icons of the Lubuntu are not cool looking at all.
 This is why the icon packs come into play.
 GruvBox is a gorgeous icon pack for LXDE themes.
 It has a bunch of colorful and flat icons for almost all the common applications.

-Alette is a simple yet minimalist theme for LXDE desktop.
+Alette is a simple yet minimalist theme for the LXDE desktop.
 It supports the OpenBox window manager, which is the default window manager on the LXDE platform.
-It provides a whole user interface wide theming support.
+It provides a whole user interface-wide theming support.

 14. Cyana 3D II